JeffersonLab/jaws/README.md

 | 7 | Latched | Until Operator Ack | A fleeting alarm (one that toggles between active and not active too quickly) can be configured to require acknowledgement by operators - the alarm is latched once active and won't clear to Normal (or Active) until acknowledged |

 ### Alarm States
 The effective alarm state is computed by the [alarm-state-processor](https://github.com/JeffersonLab/alarm-state-processor), which consumes the registered-alarms, active-alarms, and overridden-alarms topics and outputs to the alarm-state topic the effective alarm state.
-The effective alarm states take into consideration override precedence, one shot vs continuous shelving, and active vs inactive while overridden considerations.
+The effective alarm state takes into consideration override precedence, one shot vs continuous shelving, and active vs inactive combinations with overridden considerations.
 The alarm states in precedence order:

 | Precedence | State                     | Active | Effectively | Note                                                    |
 |------------|---------------------------|--------|------------ |---------------------------------------------------------|